YiliQin/bibtex/README.md

-Sotre the references to bibliographies.
+Sotre the reference bibliographies to my research.